What folk customs and activities are there on Chinese Valentine’s Day? Introduction to the Origin of the Qixi Festival

 Recommend

-Can I pray on September 20th of the lunar calendar in 2018?
+Can I get married on August 29th of the lunar calendar in 2018?